 Contractors and Penn employees completing construction and renovation activities on Penn’s campuses, including the Morris Arboretum and New Bolton Center, must comply with Pennsylvania’s “Guidance for Businesses in the Construction Industry Permitted to Operate During the COVID-19 Disaster Emergency".
 Work in Philadelphia must also comply with Philadelphia's "Authorization for the Conduct of Certain Construction Activity Currently Prohibited by the March 22, 2020 Emergency Order Temporarily Prohibiting Operation of Non-Essential Businesses and Individual Activity to Prevent the Spread of 2019 Novel CoronaVirus (COVID-19)".
 See links and summary text below for for specific requirements.

 Contractors shall update the site-specific safety plan on record with their COVID-19 safety plan prior to resumption of projects at Penn.
 New projects require submittal of a COVID-19 safety plan in addition to the site-specific safety plan already required for all projects at Penn.
-Contractors must also be aware that Penn requires facemasks (paper or homemade two layer 100% cotton) to be worn at all Penn facilities.
+Contractors must also be aware that Penn requires face masks (surgical style or two layer 100% cotton) to be worn at all Penn facilities.

 All businesses and employees in the construction industry must comply with the following: